Combining Military Retirement with Civil Service Pay

-You can earn a military pension and a civil-service pension.
-But there are specific requirements to meet.
+You can earn a military pension and a civil service pension, but there are specific requirements to meet.
+Learn how you can earn both and how to buy back time for your military service.

 Advertising Disclosure.